A Note on Non-commutativity: Abstract

 \section{Abstract}

-Misconceptions have recently been found in the definition of a partial derivative (in the case of the presence of both explicit and implicit dependencies of the function subjected to differentiation) in the classical analysis.
-We investigate the possible influence of this discovery on quantum mechanics and the classical/quantum field theory.
-Surprisingly, some commutators of operators of space-time 4-coordinates do {\it not} equal to zero.
-Thus, we provide the bases for new-fashioned noncommutative field theory.
+ABSTRACT.
+Ambiguities have recently been found in the definition of the partial derivative (in the case of presence of both explicit and implicit dependencies of the function subjected to differentiation).
+We investigate the possible influence of this subject on quantum mechanics and the classical/quantum field theory.
+Surprisingly, some commutators of operators of space-time 4-coordinates and those of 4-momenta are {\it not} equal to zero.

-To the best of my knowledge, the assumption that the operators of coordinates do {\it not} commute $[\hat{x}_{\mu },\hat{x}_{\nu }]_{-}\neq 0$ has been made by H. Snyder~\cite{snyder}.
-The Lorentz symmetry thus may be broken.
-Much interest has recently been attracted to this idea~\cite {noncom,kruglov} in the context of ´´brane theories''.